2020 Honors Program

-An informational session will be held on Tuesday, September 25 from 9:30AM-10:30AM in College Hall 209.
-Breakfast will be served.
+An informational session will be held on Wednesday, September 18 from 12:30PM-1:30PM in College Hall 209.
+Lunch will be served.

 The honors program offers an opportunity to experience first-hand the rewards and the challenges of researching and writing history.
 You will have the freedom to come at your own questions in your own way, in an honors thesis of your own devising.
 You will get to see how far your own curiosity, ingenuity, and imagination can carry you.
 And you will test your capacity for intellectual independence - and for overcoming obstacles and seeing something through - as you have probably never tested it before.

 During the first semester, the seminar will meet weekly.
 It may emphasize research methods, or historiography and the clash of competing interpretations, or broader philosophical considerations, depending on the shared interests of the students and instructor.
 It will, in any case, be designed to prepare you to undertake your own investigations as you work on your own thesis.
 In the course of the first semester, you will also develop a thesis proposal, which should include a list of the primary sources you plan to consult and analyze.

 If you plan to study abroad, it should be during the fall semester of your junior year.
 Students studying abroad in the Spring semester of their junior year will not be admitted to the Honors Program.